Easy Overnight Sourdough Cinnamon Rolls Recipe

 • Milk – can be substituted with any milk or water.

-• Maple Syrup – honey works great as well.
+• Honey – Maple Syrup works great as well.
 I have mixed maple syrup and honey if I do not have enough of each ingredient.
-I’ve also used corn syrup when I haven’t had anything else (this does not give it the same sweet, flavorful taste, but it works).

 EQUIPMENT NEEDED